yoursunny/mqns/README.md

-# Dynamic-QNetSim
+# Multiverse Quantum Network Simulator

 ![Lint](https://github.com/amar-ox/dynamic-qnetsim/actions/workflows/lint.yml/badge.svg)

 ## Overview

-**Dynamic-QNetSim** is a quantum network simulator designed to streamline the comparative evaluation of entanglement routing under dynamic and heterogeneous network conditions.
+**Multiverse** is a quantum network simulator designed to streamline the comparative evaluation of entanglement routing under dynamic and heterogeneous network conditions.
 It addresses the need for a unified, flexible framework for rapidly prototyping and benchmarking a wide range of entanglement distribution strategies and quantum network architectures.
 The simulator supports systematic exploration of routing algorithms, swapping strategies, purification schedules, and resource management techniques across diverse network scenarios.

 This project is part of an ongoing research effort to evaluate the quantum networking approaches presented in our recent survey:
 🔗 [Entanglement Routing in Quantum Networks: A Comprehensive Survey](https://ieeexplore.ieee.org/document/10882978)